 Keep Your Grill Clean

 Many people simply turn the grill on high for 15 minutes to let the heat burn off the grease or then scrape off any residue from the grill grates.
 Using a grill brush will help remove stuck-on food.
 Lightly coat cooking surfaces with cooking oil when clean.
-Wad up a piece of paper towel dampened with a little vegetable oil and use tongs to rub the towel along the grill grates.
-Additionally, remember to empty the grease tray.
 Deep clean the grill at least twice a year.

 Be Food Safe

 Practice food safety with everything you cook.
 Wash your hands with soap before and after handling raw meat, poultry, and seafood.
 Don’t cross-contaminate.
 Use separate, clean cutting boards, plates, and utensils for raw, cooked, and ready-to-eat foods.
-When in doubt, use a new plate or fork.
 Keep your cooking area clean and sanitized to avoid any cross-contamination.

 Make It Sear

 Grill marks are like badges of honor throughout the world of barbecue.
-You probably already have what it takes to improve your grill-mark game.
 Cooking spray or oil is the secret ingredient to gorgeous grill marks.
-To sear, start with a grill as hot as it will go.
+To sear, preheat your grill 15 to 25 minutes before you start cooking to make sure it reaches the right temperature.
 Spray or brush oil on the meat.
-Put the meat on and wait 1 minute and then rotate it 1/8 of a turn (45 degrees) and sear again.
+Put the meat on and wait 1 minute and then rotate it 45 degrees and sear again.
 This will give it an attractive crosshatch pattern.
 Flip the food and repeat.
 The high temperature will caramelize the meat’s surface.
 Once this is done, lower the heat, or move the meat to a cooler spot on the grill and continue cooking until done.

 Gauge Grill Temperature